 The Chobe River Front is a remarkable wildlife area due to the permanent water source of the Chobe River.
 However its accessibility from Kasane and neighbouring towns of Victoria Falls and Livingstone has created quite a busy tourist area with larger hotels and lodges than you find in the more remote Okavango Delta.

 The spectacle of all the animals coming to drink and frolic at the water's edge is one to behold, particularly in the dry season (May - Oct) where water is scarce away from the river.
 It is an area famous for its abundance of elephants, a variety of predators and, in addition, you are likely to see herds of buffalo and possibly even roan and sable antelope.
 In the rainy season (Nov - Apr) the game is much less concentrated at the river as the wildlife spread throughout the greater area of Chobe National Park due to availability of surface water from nearby pans.
 This assists the vegetation on the river banks in recovering from the massive herds that are attracted to the area in the dry months.
 The summer rains bring beautiful wild flowers, exquisite scenery, impressive bird life and an abundance of young animals usually born around November/December.
 The spectacular Chobe sunsets alone are worth a visit to the area.
-Please note that activities are restricted within the national park in accordance with government rules and regulations: these include no driving off-road, no walking and no driving after dark.

 DAY 5 & 6: KWARA CAMP, PRIVATE OKAVANGO CONCESION BORDERING MOREMI GAME RESERVE